thesusian/Reaper/README.md

 # How do you update?

-Reaper 1.1 has added a feature making it easier to update!
+In Reaper 1.1 we added a feature making it easier to update!
 All you have to do now is type "update" and click yes The rest just takes care of itself.
+Enjoy!